MarkusMannheim/code-breaker/README.md

 | Meaning 2 | C | B | F | A | E | D |

 As it happens, the Braille characters used are the first six in the alphabet.
-In other words, it's highly likely that the Braille is a numeric code (`326154`) rather than a reference to Roman letters (`CBFAED`).
+It's highly unlikely this is random &mdash; the Braille is probably a numeric code (`326154`) rather than a reference to Roman letters (`CBFAED`).

-So, what's it mean?
+So what's it mean?
 We have `BTHASA` aligned with `326154` &hellip; a sequence?
 But if we rearrange the letters in the order of the numbers, we get a nonsense word: